List of Mighty Avengers story arcs: Mighty/Fantastic (Issues #25-26)

 In escaping H.A.M.M.E.R. agents, Jocasta inadvertently untethered the Mighty Avengers' "PymPocket" base from reality, causing its dimensional doorways to slowly fade.
-Henry Pym contacts Reed Richards, hoping to borrow a device that had been left in the Fantastic Four's care by Bill Foster.
+Hank Pym contacts Reed Richards, hoping to borrow a device that had been left in the Fantastic Four's care by Bill Foster.
 Reed refuses, and Pym decides to have his team break in the Baxter Building and steal the device.
 Despite Reed's best attempts, Pym is successful, and manages to move the Pym Pocket to a new dimensional location.
 However, the degradation of the dimensional gateways requires Jocasta to be integrated into the system in order to hold it together.